Campervan relocations: What to expect and are they worthwhile?

 Our relocation deal

-We applied for a campervan relocation from 2 to 11 December 2020 through Transfercar.
+We applied through Transfercar for a campervan relocation from 2 to 11 December 2020.
 The deal provided five free days and up to five extra days at NZD50/day, which we all requested.
 The online application process was easy, and the application was accepted by email within a few hours.

 When we applied, we did not know which rental vehicle company we’d hire the car from nor the age of the vehicle.
-All we knew was that it would be a petrol-powered, 2 (+1) Toyota Hi-Top Hi-Ace with a porta-potty.
+We all knew it would be a petrol-powered, 2 (+1) Toyota Hi-Top Hi-Ace with a porta-potty.
 I knew the type of vehicle as I’d rented one before.

-The vehicle we got was a 3-berth Toyota Hiace Hitop from Freedom Campers (Path Finder 2/3).
+We got a 3-berth Toyota Hiace Hitop from Freedom Campers (Path Finder 2/3).
 The vehicle complied with the New Zealand Standard for Self-Containment of Motor Caravans (NZS 5465:2001).
 It came with a portable toilet (which had to be moved out of the way when making the bed each night), 42l of fresh water and a 42l grey water tank.

 The campervan was a 2008 model, which had driven more than 450,000 kilometres (astonishing for a petrol engine).
 Despite its high mileage, it worked perfectly well, and we had no issues during our rental.

-As with the above example, our insurance excess was NZD1,500 which could not be reduced.
-The NZD1,500 were taken as a credit card imprint which they (apparently) ripped up after we returned the vehicle.
-We received the vehicle with a full tank of fuel and were able to return it (more or less) empty.
+As with the above example, our insurance excess was NZD1,500, which could not be reduced.
+The NZD1,500 were taken as a credit card imprint, which they (apparently) ripped up after we returned the vehicle.
+We received the vehicle with a full fuel tank and could return it (more or less) empty.

 How much did our road trip cost?